A second public OPEN HOUSE has been scheduled to discuss construction. Read your invitation.

 To learn more about the history, click on this image.

 This project will not result in complete closures of the bridge.
-The project will result in nighttime, single lane closures during a short duration of construction.
+The project will result in intermittent nighttime, single lane restrictions during construction.

 This project will not result in the permanent elimination of the parking under the north end of the bridge.
-The project will result in the closure of access to the location during 15 months of the 3-and-a-half-year project.
+The project will result in the closure of access to the location during 5 to 6 months of the 3-and-a-half-year project.

 To see a map of the construction area, click on this image.